Joseph M. Acaba: NASA career

 On May 6, 2004, Acaba and ten other people were selected from 99 applicants by NASA as astronaut candidates.
 NASA's administrator, Sean O'Keefe, in the presence of John Glenn, announced the members of the "19th group of Astronaut Candidates", an event which has not been repeated since 1958 when the original group of astronauts was presented to the world.
 Acaba, who was selected as an Educator Mission Specialist, completed his astronaut training on February 10, 2006, along with the other ten astronaut candidates.
 Upon completion of his training, Acaba was assigned to the Hardware Integration Team in the International Space Station branch, working technical issues with European Space Agency (ESA) hardware.

-Mission Specialist Educators Lindenberger, Arnold, and Acaba during a parabolic flight.
+Mission Specialist Educators Dorothy Metcalf-Lindenburger, Ricky Arnold, and Joseph Acaba during a parabolic flight.

 STS-119

 Acaba was assigned to the crew of STS-119 as mission specialist educator, which was launched on March 15, 2009, at 7:43 p.m., after NASA engineers repaired a leaky gas venting system the previous week, to deliver the final set of solar arrays to the International Space Station.
 Acaba, who carried on his person a Puerto Rican flag, requested that the crew be awakened on March 19 (Day 5) with the Puerto Rico folklore song "Qué Bonita Bandera" (What a Beautiful Flag) referring to the Puerto Rican flag, written in 1971 by Florencio Morales Ramos (Ramito) and sung by Jose Gonzalez and Banda Criolla.

 On March 20, he provided support to the first mission spacewalk.
 On March 21, he performed a spacewalk with Steve Swanson in which he helped to successfully unfurl the final "wings" of the solar array that will augment power to the ISS.
 2 days later, Acaba performed his second EVA of the mission, with crew member Ricky Arnold.
 The main task of the EVA was to help move the CETA carts outside of the station to a different location.
 On March 28 the and its seven-person crew safely touched down on runway 15 at NASA's Kennedy Space Center in Florida at 3:14 p.m.
 EDT.
 Acaba said he was amazed at the views from the space station.